SpektraSystems/Azure-Arc-for-Kubernetes/05-Azure-Governance-for-Kubernetes-on-Azure-Arc.md

     ClusterNumber | `1`
     ClusterHost | `HypervVm`

-5. After saving them they should look like this.&nbsp;&nbsp;
+5. After saving them they should look like this

      ![](./images/arc-0026.png)